BharathPalanivelu/WatsonAssistant_Webchat_SalesforceServiceDesk_LiveAgent/README.md

-# Integrating WatsonAssistant Webchat w/ Salesforce ServiceDesk - ServiceCloud LiveAgent_AgentAssist
+# Integrating WatsonAssistant Webchat w/ Salesforce ServiceDesk

 In this repo we will illustrate two usecases:
 1. Watson Assistant Webchat integration with SalesForce Service Desk to a Live Agent handoff
 2. Live Agent - Agent Assist usecase incorporating Watson Assistant with Watson Discovery